contentful/integration-test-utils/README.md

 ## About
 This repository contains utility functions for integration testing of some of Contentful's open source projects.

-It supports ad-hoc space creation and deletion, environment creation as well as a test space clean-up function which can be run periodically or ad.
+It supports ad-hoc space creation and deletion, environment creation as well as a test space clean-up function which can be run periodically or ad hoc.

 ## Pre-requisites